AKovacs555/IQtestWithPoliticalPreference/README.md

 - Basic anti-cheat measures disable text selection, draw questions on a canvas and apply a watermark.
 Comments note that screenshots cannot be fully blocked.
 - React components are organised under `src/components` and `src/pages` for clarity.
+- The `Quiz` component now stores answers locally and submits them all at once via `/quiz/submit`.
 - A new `Leaderboard` page displays average IQ by party using the `/leaderboard` API.
 - Users can toggle between light and dark themes using the button in the navbar.
 - Translations live under `frontend/translations/` and are loaded via `src/i18n.js`.
   Vite's config enables JSON imports so new languages can be added without code changes.
 - The landing page uses framer-motion for parallax scrolling and animated calls to action, while quiz pages feature progress bars and confetti on completion.

-To deploy on serverless hosting, point Vercel to `frontend` for the React build and Render (or another provider) to `backend/main.py`.
-Provide the environment variables below to both platforms.
-After pushing to GitHub, redeployments will occur automatically.

-On Render create a **Web Service** from this repository and copy the variables from `.env.example` into the dashboard.
-On Vercel configure the same values under *Project Settings → Environment Variables*.
-Both services will pick up changes on each commit and redeploy automatically.
+To get started quickly, deploy the backend and frontend separately.

+### Deploying the backend on Render

+1. Create a **Web Service** from this GitHub repository.
+2. Set the root directory to the project root.
+3. Use `pip install -r backend/requirements.txt` as the build command.
+4. Use `uvicorn backend.main:app --host 0.0.0.0 --port 10000` as the start command.
+5. Add the environment variables listed above in the Render dashboard.

+### Deploying the frontend on Vercel

+1. Create a Vercel project and point it at the `frontend/` directory.
+2. Define `VITE_API_BASE`, `VITE_STRIPE_PUBLISHABLE_KEY` and any Supabase keys under *Project Settings → Environment Variables*.
+3. Use `npm install` followed by `npm run build` for the build steps.
+4. Any change to the variables requires a redeploy from Vercel’s dashboard.

 This repository now serves as a starting point for the revamped freemium quiz platform.
 Terms of Service and a Privacy Policy are provided under `templates/` and personal identifiers are hashed with per-record salts.
 Aggregated statistics apply differential privacy noise for research use only.